AppleBreak1/Z490-Vision-D-Customac/README.md

 - FakePCIID_Intel_I225-V.kext (Required for I225 Ethernet in macOS Catalina along with fake device-id injection)

-   Note: In macOS Big Sur or higher, AppleEthernetE1000 driver kit natively attaches to i225 ethernet.
+   Note: In macOS Big Sur+, AppleEthernetE1000 driver kit natively attaches to i225 ethernet.
 Thus, FakePCIID_Intel_I225-V.kext is no longer needed.
 However, if the ethernet port is occupied without having AppleVTD enabled with modifed DMAR table, the system will experience freeze, crash, and etc. To avoid having these issues, we need to enable AppleVTD with the following.

     Enabling AppleVTD